swiss-avalanches/swiss-avalanches.github.io/README.md

 - ​

 # Questions for TAa
-Add here some questions you have for us, in general or project-specific.
+*Add here some questions you have for us, in general or project-specific.*

+TODO risky to be out of TA dataset but we are risk aware (you say it's risky, there we go !)